-Provides the ability to copy/manage HMI log files, HMI configuration for advanced options, functional HMI options, and an Icon Legend as well as a Graph Legend.
+Provides access to copy/manage HMI log files, HMI configuration for advanced options, functional HMI options, and an Icon Legend and Graph Legend.

-Site Survey
+Site Survey & Binding

-Opens a screen to perform a site survey on any sensor Node bound to the Solutions Kit network (see "Perform a Site Survey" on page 5).
+Opens a screen to allow binding, site survey, and network reformation of each radio to the Solutions Kit (see Bind a Node on page 3).